micahkepe/dotfiles/README.md

 ![Preview of my Neovim setup.](images/nvim.png)

-My personal dotfiles for macOS.
+My personal dotfiles for macOS/Linux.
 This repository contains my configurations for Neovim/ Vim, Hammerspoon, and more.
 I have included a bootstrap script that will create the necessary symlinks for the configurations and install required packages.

 > [!NOTE]